Bharat-Pi/MicroPython/README.md

 # THONNY IDE
 # Downloading & Installing the Thonny IDE – for Windows PC Instructions

-If you want to program your ESP32 board with MicroPython firmware, it’s very handy to use an IDE in this guide, we’ll introduce you to Thonny IDE.
+If you want to program your BharathPi ESP32 board with MicroPython firmware, it’s very handy to use an IDE in this guide, we’ll introduce you to Thonny IDE.
 We’ve experimented with several IDEs to program the ESP32 boards using MicroPython, and Thonny seemed a good choice.
 Although there are some bugs, it is constantly being updated and improved.
 It allows you to program your ESP32 boards with MicroPython, and it is compatible with Windows, Mac and Linux.